Day 1: Reykjavík

 Greenland’s capital bridges old and new.
 The old harbour region of town includes many buildings dating from the Danish colonial days.
 The modern downtown core includes shopping, cafes and restaurants, and public institutions with a European flair.

 The Greenland National Museum is one of Nuuk’s outstanding features; the world-famous Greenland mummies are housed here.
 The museum’s exhibits also offer in-depth information about colonial, Norse, and Inuit presence in Greenland—a must-see.
+We will explore Nuuk with a guided tour with local guides!

 Day 12: Kangerlussuaq